-The iPhone 12 Pro and iPhone 13 are two excellent models in Apple’s lineup.
+The iPhone 12 Pro and iPhone 13 are two of the most popular choices on the refurbished iPhone market, both available at steep discounts compared to their original retail prices.
 But what exactly sets them apart?
-This article examines the key differences between these two smartphones, examining their design, display, cameras, performance, battery life, and other features.
-Whether you’re a die-hard Apple fan or just looking to upgrade your phone, this comparison will help you decide which model is right for you.
+This article examines the key differences between these two smartphones, covering design, display, cameras, performance, and battery life.
+Whether you’re upgrading from an older model or hunting for the best value in the US, Canada, or the UK, this comparison will help you decide which model is right for you.

 iPhone 12 Pro vs. iPhone 13: Specs comparison table